digitecture/Energy-Lab/GitTutorials/README.md

 * Get a sourcetree free account
 * Install the [Git.app](https://desktop.github.com/)
 * Install [SourceTree app](https://www.sourcetreeapp.com/)
+* Read this [page](https://confluence.atlassian.com/bitbucket/create-a-git-repository-759857290.html) for use of SourceTree online to work with Git
 * Connect SourceTree to EnergyLab Github Open Source by adding a local repository from our reseach folder location
 * This will connect you to our GitHub Open Source weblink